isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-06-post-claudius-henry-thomsen-a-pioneer-in-malay-printing.md

 Unfortunately, Thomsen did not see the arrival of this press as his wife’s illness led to his sudden departure for England on 12 September 1816.
 However, he left behind two Malay manuscripts that were ready for printing.
 In the meantime, Munshi Abdullah was taught by the English Protestant missionary, Walter Henry Medhurst, who arrived in Malacca in June 1817,[^11] to set the types and operate the printing press.

-Thus, the first Malay books in the Malay Peninsula – The Ten Commandments with the Lord’s Prayer appended and Dr Watts’ First Catechism – were published in May 1817 during Thomsen’s absence.
+Thus, the first Malay books in the Malay Peninsula – *The Ten Commandments with the Lord’s Prayer appended and Dr Watts’ First Catechism* – were published in May 1817 during Thomsen’s absence.
 The manuscripts were sent to “an excellent Malay scholar”, Major J. McInnis of the 20th Regiment of the Bengal Native Infantry in Penang, for review before being published.
 Thomsen returned to Malacca on 29 December 1817, sadly bereft of his wife.
 While he was in England though, Thomsen pursued further training in printing, and returned with files and borers to make new font types, along with old English metal types that he recast into new fonts.[^12]

 Thomsen quickly immersed himself in the work of the missions, reopening the Malay school, starting a new school for Malabar Indians, distributing Christian tracts and running a very active printing press.
 Milne noted Thomsen’s abilities in teaching youths and his natural delight in doing so.
 Later, Thomsen’s contemporary Samuel Milton, who was also a missionary, would comment that Thomsen had “an excellent talent for composing in the English and Malay language, hymns, short prayers, lessons and other elementary books well adapted to the capacity of children”.[^13]

-In fact, one of Thomsen’s earliest publications[^14] was A Spelling Book (1818), likely used in the schools and one of the earliest Malay textbooks to be printed in the Malay Peninsula.
+In fact, one of Thomsen’s earliest publications[^14] was *A Spelling Book* (1818), likely used in the schools and one of the earliest Malay textbooks to be printed in the Malay Peninsula.
 Another first in Malay printing was Bustan Arifin (1821–22), the first Malay magazine published in the Peninsula and targeted at Malay youths.
-Other publications include An Alphabet, Syllabrium and Praxis in the Malayan Language (1818); A Vocabulary of the English and Malayan Languages (1820) as well as various religious tracts and textbooks.
+Other publications include *An Alphabet, Syllabrium and Praxis in the Malayan Language* (1818); *A Vocabulary of the English and Malayan Languages* (1820) as well as various religious tracts and textbooks.

 By 1819, the Malay printing press was under the full charge of Thomsen who employed 12 youths – eight boys and four girls – to work as bookbinders, printers and illustrators.[^15] The printing press was, however, a much smaller enterprise in terms of size and financial resources compared with the Chinese press.
 By 1820, Thomsen had married Mary Ann Browne.

 ![Alt text for image on Isomer site](/images/Vol-12-issue-4/claudius-henry-thomsen/3-claudies-henry-thomsen.png)
-<div style="background-color: white;">Likely the Chinese printing press used in Malacca in the early 19th century.
-Brightwell, C.L.
+<div style="background-color: white;">Likely the Chinese printing press used in Malacca in the early 19th century. <i>Brightwell, C.L.
 (1874).
-So Great Love: Sketches of Missionary Life andLabour.
-London: John Snow and Co. <i>Courtesy of Wikimedia Commons.</i></div>
+So Great Love: Sketches of Missionary Life and Labour.
+London: John Snow and Co.
+Courtesy of Wikimedia Commons.</i></div>

 #### **Printing in Singapore**